Mpdreamz/owin-101/Owin101.Hosting/Readme.md

 ## Microsoft.Owin

-We have not actually seen this package up untill now, this dll contains an actual implementation for IAppBuilder.
+We have not actually seen this package up until now, this dll contains an actual implementation for IAppBuilder.
-It also proves implementations for OwinRequest, OwinResponse, FormCollection, RequestCookieCollection etcetera all of the basics building blocks for dealing with http requests and responses really.
+It also proves implementations for OwinRequest, OwinResponse, FormCollection, RequestCookieCollection etcetera.
+All of the basic building blocks for dealing with http requests and responses really.
 This is also the home of the OwinStartup attribute you often see in online examples.

 ## Microsoft.Owin.Diagnostics

-This contains the .ErrorPage() and .WelcomePage extensions on IAppBuilder.
+This contains the `.ErrorPage()` and `.WelcomePage()` extensions on IAppBuilder.

 ## Microsoft.Owin.Hosting

-Defines the basic pipelining for hosting implementations and introduces some concepts
+Defines the basic types for hosting implementations and introduces some concepts

 Builder, Loader, Engine, ServerFactory, Starter none of which I fully understand however the `ServerFactory` bit is important since its what actual hosting implementations have to implement.